Financial & Insurance

 Fact #3: Many routine dental services are NOT covered by some insurance plans.

-Fact #4: Many plans tell their insured that they will be covered "up to 80 percent" or "up to 100 percent" but do not clearly specify that the plan has a fee schedule allowance, an annual maximum or other limitations.
+Fact #4: Many plans tell their insured that they will be covered "up to 80 percent" or "up to 100 percent" but do not specify that the plan has a fee schedule allowance, an annual maximum, or other limitations.
 We have found that most plans cover about 35-65 percent of services based on the plan's maximum fee allowance.

 Fact #6: As your dental care provider, our relationship is with you and your child, not your insurance company.
-While the filing of insurance claims is a courtesy we provide to our patients, all charges are your responsibility.
+While filing insurance claims is a courtesy we provide to our patients, all charges are your responsibility.

 Please contact your company's benefits manager if you have any questions about specific procedures covered in your plan.